rajkunwar4/rajkunwar4/README.md

 💻 Full Stack Developer (bad at frontend, bad at backend, bad at devops, bad at everything = full stack)

-🚀 Building impactful web solutions (I write jsx/tsx mostly)
+🚀 Building impactful web solutions (I write jsx/tsx for a living)

 ### Contact